abhishek-pandey-22/Life-skill/energy.md

 * Get some exercise.
 Being physically active during the day can help you fall asleep more easily at night.
 ## 6.Paraphrase the video - Brain Changing Benefits of Exercise.
 Minimum 5 points.

-1.MRI studies have shown that long-term exercise can increase volume in the prefrontal cortex as well as the hippocampus and striatum<br>
+1. According to studies have shown that long-term exercise can increase volume in the prefrontal cortex as well as the hippocampus and striatum<br>
-2.Exercise can make your brain more sensitive to joy<br>
+2. Exercise can make your brain more sensitive to joy<br>
-3.Exercise makes you brave<br>
+3. Exercise makes you brave<br>
-4.Moving with others builds trust and belonging<br>
+4. Moving with others builds trust and belonging<br>
-5.Trying a new activity can transform your self-image<br>
+5. Trying a new activity can transform your self-image<br>
-6.The exercise “high” primes you to connect with others
+6. The exercise “high” primes you to connect with others
 ## 7.What are some steps you can take to exercise more?

+* First thing we need remember that exercise boosts energy<br>
+Regular physical activity can improve your muscle strength and boost your endurance.
+Exercise delivers oxygen and nutrients to your tissues and helps your cardiovascular system work more efficiently.
+And when your heart and lung health improve, you have more energy to tackle daily chores.<br>
+* Piece your workout together.
+You don’t need to get all your exercise at one time.
+Ten minutes morning, noon, and night can give much of the same benefit as 30 minutes all at once.<br>
+* Exercise with a friend.
+Finding a workout partner can help keep you on track and motivate you to get out the door.<br>
+* Keep it brisk.
+When you walk, make it brisk, since this may help control weight better than walking at a leisurely pace.
+What is brisk enough?
+Walk as though you are meeting someone for lunch and you are a little late.<br>
+* Plan exercise into your day.
+Set aside a specific time in your schedule to exercise and put it in your planner.